hs2600/hs2600.github.io/_posts/2024-01-26-laravel-tutorial.md

 #### When to Choose BitFumes[](#when-to-choose-bitfumes)

 BitFumes’ YouTube channel is worth browsing through in any case, even if you are at an advanced level.
 The free tutorials on the BitFumes website cover many beginner-level topics that are hard to find for free elsewhere.
-It also has [one premium Laravel course](https://bitfumes.com/premium/in-depth-laravel) including advanced topics such as Stripe integration and test-driven development.

 ### 2\.
-Laravel Business by Povilas Korop (Beginners, Intermediate, Advanced)[](#2-laravel-business-by-povilas-korop-beginners-intermediate-advanced)
+Laravel Daily by Povilas Korop (Beginners, Intermediate, Advanced)[](#2-laravel-business-by-povilas-korop-beginners-intermediate-advanced)

-[Laravel Business](https://www.youtube.com/channel/UCTuplgOBi6tJIlesIboymGA/featured) is a popular YouTube channel including free video tutorials on how to use Laravel for business.
-It’s a one-person project by Povilas Korop who is also the author of Laravel Daily (see below in the paid section).
+[Laravel Daily](https://www.youtube.com/channel/UCTuplgOBi6tJIlesIboymGA/featured) is a popular YouTube channel including free video tutorials on how to use Laravel.

 On his channel, he publishes several YouTube videos every week, discussing topics such as Blade, Eloquent, PHPUnit, SaaS applications, and many others.
 Besides hands-on tutorials, Povilas also does comparisons, provides career and business advice, and under the ‘Community’ tab, he shares the ‘Laravel tip of the day’ on a daily basis.